kreact/kreact/README.md

 [![Build and Test](https://github.com/kreact/kreact/actions/workflows/build-and-test.yml/badge.svg?branch=main)](https://github.com/kreact/kreact/actions/workflows/build-and-test.yml)

 KReact is a Kotlin-based framework designed for managing application state in a reactive and structured manner.
 It employs a redux-like pattern, centralizing the state management logic.
-Key components of this library include:
+The key components of this library are:

 * `Action`: Represents discrete operations or events that trigger state changes.
 * `State`: The core of the application's data structure, which is immutable and reflects the current status of the